Grinders - What They Are and Why You Should Use One

 The modern grinder is a fairly sophisticated tool that has evolved over a short period of time from a basic engineering concept first introduced in the early parts of the 20th century.
 The centerless grinder offered a unique perspective that got rid of excessive handling and feeding of herbs into a grinder.
 What really helped was the minimal amount of parts involved that offered more precise control over the process, less binding, and the ability to easily clean and maintain the teeth of the grinding tool.

-This provided an extremely effective way to process plants with a seriously reduced amount of effort involved in processing.
-Although the original centerless grinder was intended for industrial use in pulping and processing cellulose and plant matter, it has been adopted and refined for herb grinding on an individual level and was originally miniaturized for use in apothecaries and pharmacies since it offered a much quicker and efficient way to process plant materials.
-Throughout the 1960s and beyond it was adopted for processing cannabis and has been evolving ever since.
+This provided an extremely effective way to process plants with a seriously reduced amount of effort involved.
+Although the original centerless grinder was intended for industrial use in pulping and processing cellulose and plant matter, it has been adopted and refined for herb grinding on an individual level and was originally miniaturized for use in apothecaries and pharmacies since it offered a much quicker and efficient way to prepare plant materials.
+Throughout the 1960s and beyond it was adopted for cannabis and has been evolving ever since.

 There is a huge selection of grinders that have more than just the traditional two chambers, such as a four piece grinder which is generally more popular, and has a bottom chamber fitted with a mesh screen that is purposed to separate a portion of the resin heads (also commonly referred to as ‘kief’) from the ground material that falls from the grinding chamber.
 You can then use your kief to load on top of a bowl or sprinkled on your joint before you roll it up for an extra little kick.